-Explaining his motives to a Committee in the House of Lords, Baron Willis confessed, “I am a total non-believer.
-I do not apologise to the Committee for that.
+Explaining his motives to a committee in the House of Lords, Baron Willis confessed, “I am a total non-believer.
+I do not apologise to the committee for that.
 I was brought up as a primitive Methodist.
 I do not think they exist any more.
-If one sat in chapel on a cushion that was a great sin.
+If one sat in chapel on a cushion, that was a great sin.
 I lost my faith when I was 14.
 I went to the bottom of the garden and said, ‘If there is a God, please lift that dustbin lid.
 Let that dustbin lid rise and that will prove him to me.’
 I am sure that we have all done that at some time or another.
 Of course God ignored me and the dustbin lid did not rise.”
 Baron Willis proceeded to expand in greater detail on his other objections to God, but clearly his atheism commenced at the bottom of his garden waiting for a dustbin lid to rise.
 So why did God not answer his prayer?

 An analogy might help.
 Picture the following scene.
-On the morning of their 50th wedding anniversary Mary enters the kitchen to find her husband John holding up a playing hoop.
+On the morning of their 50th wedding anniversary, Mary enters the kitchen to find her husband John holding up a playing hoop.
 After secretly entertaining doubts about his wife’s devotion for many years he asks, “Do you really love me?”

-Somewhat taken aback Mary replies, “What do you mean John?
+Taken aback Mary replies, “What do you mean John?
 Of course I do.”

 “Well, if you really love me, I want you to jump through this hoop.”